-Delivery of natural gas to consumers
+Delivering natural gas to consumers

-Natural gas delivery infrastructure can be grouped into three categories:
+Natural gas delivery infrastructure has three categories:

-Processing natural gas for transportation by pipeline
+Processing natural gas for pipeline transport

 - Gas-oil-water separators: Pressure relief in a single-stage separator causes a natural separation of the liquids from the gases in the natural gas.
 In some cases, a multi-stage separation process is required to separate the different fluid streams.